 Unit 6: Marketing & Comms Lead

-The Marketing and Communications Leads will provide all the resources, creative and leadership to the Project Committee to aid the entire event process.
+The Marketing and Communications Leads will work closely with Callum, the Digital Marketing Coordinator, to provide all the resources, creative and leadership to the Project Committee to aid the entire event process.
 Your time in this role will also make a big contribution to building our global movement through engaging content.
 Built around our mission to ’empower the next generation of philanthropy’, we aim to fill the room/Webinar at your 10×10 event, also hope to inspire your audience to a lifetime of philanthropy.

 It all starts with your first comms!
 Let’s give you some examples of the work from other cities to get your creativity going: